opensafely/documentation/docs/study-def-dates.md

 )
 ```

 This can make it easier to change the index date of a study by making sure it is only defined in one place.
-(Note that if using `between`, ensure that the dates are given in chronological order).
+(Note that if using `between`, ensure that the dates are given in chronological order as in the example above).

 The simplest date expression is just `index_date`, which gets replaced by whatever the index date is set to.